KlemensKittan/docker/README.md

     ADD rootfs.tar.gz /

-**ENV**<br>
-The ENV instruction sets the environment variable to the value.
+The **ENV** instruction sets the environment variable to the value.
 This value will be in the environment for all subsequent instructions in the build stage and can be replaced inline in many as well.

     ENV MY_NAME="John Doe"

-**CMD**<br>
-There can only be one CMD instruction in a Dockerfile.
+There can only be one **CMD** instruction in a Dockerfile.
 If you list more than one CMD then only the last CMD will take effect.

 This Dockerfile uses Alpine Linux as a base and executes the echo command when a corresponding container is started.